toxrus/UnrealEngineUtils/README.md

 SkeletalMesh Actions:
   - Add new Bone to parent Bone (implemented, untested)
   - Batch create static meshes from skeletal meshes with optional offset to set the pivot to the last corrected bone instead of the root of the original skeletal mesh (implemented, tested with Synty Polygon Mechs)
-  - Synty Unreal Engine 4 Mannequin Gen1->Gen2 Transform correction (implemented, untested, Skeletal meshes need to have the same skeleton/ bone names)
+  - Synty Unreal Engine 4 Mannequin Gen1->Gen2 Transform correction (implemented, tested with Apoc Gen 2 and StarterPack Gen1, will ignore extra bones/sockets on either skeletal mesh)
   - Synty Skeleton Unifier (implemented, tested across various packs.
 Might not support the knights pack characters)
   - Generic Skeleton Unifier (Work In Progress)